dsdeur/do-something/README.md

 Settings:
 - `ds_files`: Define where to look for command files, you can use glob patterns.
 - `on_conflict`: What to do when there are two commands with the same key.
-  - `Override` (Default): The last command is used
+  - `override` (Default): The last command is used
-  - `Error`: Instead of running a command it will throw an error
+  - `error`: Instead of running a command it will throw an error

 ## Why another command runner?